nileshsawant/mlperf-deepcam/README.md

 sbatch run_training_kestrel.sh
 ```

-The job should run for 10 minutes and exit.
+The job can run for 10 minutes to test if all paths have been set correctly.
 If successful, please resubmit with a longer wall time.

 ## ~~How to run the benchmark~~